SumoLogic/sumologic-kubernetes-collection/deploy/docs/opentelemetry_collector.md

       provider: otelcol
 ```

-If you haven't modified the FluentD or Fluent-Bit configuration, this should be a drop-in replacement with no
+If you haven't modified the Fluentd or Fluent Bit configuration, this should be a drop-in replacement with no
 further changes required.

 ### Logs Configuration

-High level Opentelemetry Collector configuration for logs is located in
+High level OpenTelemetry Collector configuration for logs is located in
 [`values.yaml`][values] under the `sumologic.logs` key.

 Configuration specific to the log collector DaemonSet can be found under the `otellogs` key.